 - Soluble: Means able to dissolve in a particular substance (in this case, fat).

 The concept of fat-soluble vitamins emerged in the early 20th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More, following the discovery of vitamins themselves.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More, following the discovery of vitamins themselves.
 Scientists like Elmer McCollum and Marguerite Davis played a crucial role in identifying and characterizing these vitamins.

 Fat-Soluble Vitamins in Everyday Life: